naturuplift/RandomPasswordGenerator/README.md

 - Password Length: Enter a value between 8 and 128 characters.
 - Character Types: Choose at least one of the following: Lowercase, Uppercase, Numeric, Special Characters.

-## Display Options
-Before generating your password, set the time interval for how long you want the password to be displayed.
-Once generated, the password will be presented on the screen, and the webpage will automatically reset to its original state.

 ## Source Code
 Explore the inner workings of the Password Generator by checking out the [source code on GitHub][javascript-code].
 Feel free to contribute and enhance the project!